 Has the MSG conducted any capacity-building activities to support stakeholders in analyzing contracts and monitoring contractual rights and obligations?

-Yes ☐No
+☒ Yes ☐No

-Elaborate:
+Elaborate: As part of the contract mapping study that was conducted in 2021-2022, the MSG held a capacity building workshop for the consultants to share findings of the report.

 Is understanding of the contractual rights and obligations of companies operating in the country relevant to the country’s national priorities?

-Yes ☐No
+☒ Yes ☐No

 If yes, how so?
+The main contractual rights of obligations of companies are set out in law.
+Annexes such as EIAs are publicly available.
+However, as aforementioned, the government has recently signed MoUs with mining companies and these are not available.
+In addition, some annexes to licenses such as work programmes and commitments related to local content and employment are not publicly available.

 Conclusion